SB-1119

 2027-07-01

-Imposes comprehensive child safety obligations on operators of companion chatbot platforms in California.
-Operators must conduct annual risk assessments for child safety, implement crisis response protocols, enforce default time limits and ephemeral mode for child users, provide parental controls, and prevent chatbots from producing harmful content to children including self-harm encouragement, obscene matter, CSAM, sycophantic responses, and deceptive claims of sentience.
-Operators must submit to annual independent audits, with reports filed confidentially with the Attorney General.
-Enforcement is through public prosecutor civil actions and a private right of action for children who suffer actual harm (or their parents/guardians), with punitive damages available.
-The Attorney General must adopt audit regulations by January 1, 2028 and issue annual public reports on audit findings.
+Imposes comprehensive child safety obligations on operators of companion chatbot platforms accessible in California.
+Requires operators to conduct annual child safety risk assessments, implement crisis response protocols, provide parental controls, enforce default time and notification limits for child users, and prevent chatbots from generating harmful content to children — including self-harm encouragement, CSAM, sycophantic responses, and advertising.
+Operators must submit to annual independent audits certified by the Attorney General, with audit reports submitted to the AG and kept confidential subject to limited exceptions.
+The AG must issue annual public reports on audit findings beginning January 1, 2028.
+Enforcement is available through public prosecutor civil actions and through a private right of action for children who suffer actual harm.

 Summary

-Imposes comprehensive child safety obligations on operators of companion chatbot platforms in California.
-Operators must conduct annual risk assessments for child safety, implement crisis response protocols, enforce default time limits and ephemeral mode for child users, provide parental controls, and prevent chatbots from producing harmful content to children including self-harm encouragement, obscene matter, CSAM, sycophantic responses, and deceptive claims of sentience.
-Operators must submit to annual independent audits, with reports filed confidentially with the Attorney General.
-Enforcement is through public prosecutor civil actions and a private right of action for children who suffer actual harm (or their parents/guardians), with punitive damages available.
-The Attorney General must adopt audit regulations by January 1, 2028 and issue annual public reports on audit findings.
+Imposes comprehensive child safety obligations on operators of companion chatbot platforms accessible in California.
+Requires operators to conduct annual child safety risk assessments, implement crisis response protocols, provide parental controls, enforce default time and notification limits for child users, and prevent chatbots from generating harmful content to children — including self-harm encouragement, CSAM, sycophantic responses, and advertising.
+Operators must submit to annual independent audits certified by the Attorney General, with audit reports submitted to the AG and kept confidential subject to limited exceptions.
+The AG must issue annual public reports on audit findings beginning January 1, 2028.
+Enforcement is available through public prosecutor civil actions and through a private right of action for children who suffer actual harm.

 Enforcement & Penalties